Sadly, across the board, during the 2016 election campaign anxiety levels shot up, family arguments exhausted themselves and friendships bit the dust.

 I have known for a couple of years that if I wanted to read a well written book on Saturday, I had to stay off my IPAD on Friday.
 If I tried to go from reading on the internet to reading a well written book, I would have to reread a paragraph two or three times.
 I just couldn’t comprehend it.
 I couldn’t remember what I read and I certainly couldn’t chat with friends about it.

 Skimming is not a synonym for reading.
-Folks, our intellectual faculties are being subtly disengaged as we are trained not to read on the internet.
+Folks, our intellectual faculties are being subtly disengaged as we are trained not to read on the internet (not to mention with TV.)
 This is something we must all learn to manage.

 The ability to read is something we must fight to retain.
 I don’t want to be dumbed down and I suspect that, neither do you.

 Read folks.
-Check the internet for a half hour max, take a walk, and select a book, not a magazine, that’s an easy-read for you.
+Check the internet for a half hour max, take a walk and select a book that’s an easy-read for you.
 The point of this exercise is not education, it is literally brain training to cancel the dumbing down effects of skimming on the internet.

-Note, if you are conscious of the training to skim and the dumbing down effects of that training, your ability to take charge of the training of your brain for depth-reading, that is with full engagement of who you are, will be enhanced and successful.
+Note, if you are conscious of the training to skim and the dumbing down effects of that training, your ability to take charge of the training of your brain for depth-reading, that is, with the full engagement of who you are, will be enhanced and successful.

 Authors note: It seemed most practical to assume I was writing for readers of American-English written text as I selected Russian and Greek texts as examples of ‘unrecognizable’ text.